 In the case of sexual assault or violence, preserve physical evidence by making certain that the crime scene is not disturbed.
 (The decision to press charges does not have to be made at this time.
 However, following these procedures will help preserve this option for the future.)
-Survivors should not bathe, urinate, douche, brush teeth, or drink liquids.
+The individual should not bathe, urinate, douche, brush teeth, or drink liquids.
 Clothes should not be changed but if they are bring all the original clothing to the hospital in a paper bag.
 (Plastic bags may damage evidence.)

 Seek immediate medical attention at an area hospital and take a full change of clothing, including shoes, for use after a medical examination.
 It’s recommended that a physical exam be conducted within 72 hours of the assault.
-Please keep in mind that having a sexual assault exam does not mean that survivors are mandated to press charges.
-This action only keeps the survivor’s options open.
+Please keep in mind that having a sexual assault exam does not mean that the individual is mandated to press charges.
+This action only keeps the options open.
 (Individuals under the age of eighteen should be aware that, as a minor, their parent(s) or legal guardian may have the right to obtain information from their medical records.)
 Lancaster General Hospital and Penn State Hershey Medical Center provide a SAFE nurse.

 There are various supportive measures available for those who have experienced sex discrimination.
 These support sources include:

 - Title IX Coordinator and Deputy: The Title IX Coordinator serves as the central reference person for information about reporting and the investigative procedures.

 - Dr. Elizabeth Rider, Title IX Coordinator, High Library Room 208.
 Phone: 717.361.1333, firstname.lastname@example.org.